Met48/League-of-Legends-DB/README.md

 ## Todo

+- Fix errors in `tooltip_values`
+  - Fix `@f1@`, `@f2@`, etc.
+  - Fix `@Effect6Amount@` - this only affects Quinn
+- Fix rounding of `aspd`, `tooltip_values`
+- Fix output for languages that translate character names
+- Fix ability costs that aren't mana
+- Fix Rumble's abilities

+--

+- Generate data for champion passives
-- Generate information for items, runes
+- Generate information for runes
 - Organize data better for iteration
   - Ex.
 A list of champion ids is really needed
-- Generate data for champion passives
-- Fix missing `tooltip_values`.
-In particular, values of the form `@f1@`.
-- Fix output for languages that translate character names
 - Extract what each effect actually does using the tooltips
-    - This is already WIP, see `parse_tooltip.py`
+  - This is WIP, see `parse_tooltip.py`
-- Fix `@Effect6Amount@` - this only affects Quinn
-- Fix rounding of `aspd`, `tooltip_values`
-- Generate a more efficient version, for web use
+- Generate an efficient, web-friendly version
+  - Current size of `league.part.json` is 900 KB

-## Data Sources
+## Sources

-It gets all of its data from the local game installation, assumed to be on `C:\`.
-All of the skin information, as well as most of the champion information, is from `gameStats_en_US.sqlite` (other languages are supported too).
-All of the abilities and stats are extracted from inibin files stored in raf archives, with strings from `fontconfig_en_US.txt`.
+Data is gathered from the local game installation, assumed to be on `C:\`.

+- Champions
+  - Basic data, skins: `gameStats_en_US.sqlite`
+  - Stats, abilities: RAF archives, `fontconfig_en_US.txt`
+- Items: `gameStats_en_US.sqlite`

+Data for other languages can be generated as well.